Reltroner/reltroner-studio/content/characters/rei-reltroner.md

 Kamila Alena: A figure from Rei’s past and mother of Velgrin.
 While their ideologies oppose each other, their connection remains rooted in silent understanding.

-Selgrin Altherion: A future adversary Rei may never truly fight.
-Their conflict is less of battle and more of reflection—two beings shaped by different responses to pain.

 Evara Alena: A classmate of Little Rere who notices subtle patterns.
 Though unaware of Rei’s true identity, she represents the world’s lingering intuition.

 Wayne Astoner: A rising talent Rei secretly monitors.
 Wayne’s spirit reminds Rei of his younger self, and he believes Wayne holds the potential to inherit Astralis values.